swiftlang/swift-evolution/proposals/allow-type-annotations-on-throw.md

 From the earlier threads on the swift-evolution mailing list, there are a few primary points of contention about this proposal.

 ##### Aren’t we just creating Java checked-exceptions, which we all know are terrible?
 No. The primary reason is that a function can only return a single error-type.
-The other major reason is that the error philosophy is very different in Swift than in Java.
+This already greatly reduces the deep class-based, exception-type model to a single, polymorphic error type (for class-based `ErrorType` implementations).
+Swift also takes a different model than Java; this was mostly laid out here: [Error Handling Rationale](https://github.com/apple/swift/blob/master/docs/ErrorHandlingRationale.rst "Error Handling Rationale").
+But briefly, many of the numerous exceptions that are thrown in Java are of the "Universal Error" classification, which Swift's error model doesn't handle.

 ##### Aren’t we creating fragile APIs that can cause breaking changes?
 Potentially, yes.
 This depends on how the ABI is handled in Swift 3 for enums.
 The same problem exists today, although at a lesser extent, for any API that returns an enum today.